 Our firm has the following qualifications:

-Whether you are a shipyard worker, longshoreman, harbor worker, or dock worker, we understand the complexities and legalities of your case.
-Let us help you fight for the expenses you are owed!
+Whether you are a shipyard worker, longshoreman, harbor or dock worker, we understand the complexities and legalities of your case.
+Let us help you fight for fair compensation!

 OSHA also regulates all shipyard activities involving: